kgedris/Walkthroughs/OSINT - Infiltration/Infiltration Walkthrough.md

 OSINT is an important and often overlooked part of pentesting.
 Doing proper reconnaissance can give you information you might need to impersonate or hack the target that requested pentesting services.
 Hack the Box has a number of OSINT challenges that can help you get started and today I’ll walk you through how I approached one of them.

 ### My Approach
 <em>Infiltration</em> is, as of this writing, a medium level challenge.
-The prompt asks us to do recon on social media to find something that could help us break into the target company: Evil Corp LLC.
+The prompt recommends doing recon on social media to find something that could help break into the target company: Evil Corp LLC.

 ![Hack the Box challenge - Infiltration](images/infiltration.png)

 My first instinct when doing recon is to use Google dorking to narrow down my search.
-Since the prompt tells us to do some social media recon, I picked a social media site I thought might have information about Evil Corp LLC to start with – Facebook.
+Since the prompt told me to do some social media recon, I picked a social media site I thought might have information about Evil Corp LLC to start with – Facebook.
 Using the “insite” keyphrase, I searched for evidence of Evil Corp and got several results.
 At the top was a Facebook page followed by a LinkedIn page.

 ![Google Dorking search results](images/googledork.png)